André Carson: Personal life and early career

 André Carson was born and raised in Indianapolis.
 He graduated from Arsenal Technical High School in Indianapolis and received a Bachelor of Arts degree in criminal justice and management from Concordia University Wisconsin (2003), and a Master of Science degree in business management from Indiana Wesleyan University in Marion, Indiana (2005).
 At a young age, Carson's interest in public service was shaped by his grandmother, the late Congresswoman Julia Carson.
 Carson grew up in a rough neighborhood, and he credits that experience for shaping his policy views on issues like education, public safety and economic opportunity.
+He has been married to Mariama Shaheed.

 From 1996 to 2005, Carson worked as a compliance officer for the Indiana State Excise Police, the law enforcement arm of the Indiana Alcohol and Tobacco Commission.
 He was later employed in the anti-terrorism division of Indiana's Department of Homeland Security and then as a marketing specialist for Cripe Architects + Engineers in Indianapolis.
 He served as a member of the Indianapolis/Marion city-county council from 2007 to 2008.

 In December 2007, Julia Carson, who had represented Indiana's 7th district in Congress since 1997, died of lung cancer.
 Three months later, Carson won a special election for his grandmother's vacant House seat.
 Carson has retained the seat ever since.

 Before being elected to public office, Carson was a Democratic Party Committeeperson in Indianapolis.
 In 2007, he won a special caucus of the Marion County Democratic Party to become the City-County Councilor for the 15th Council district of Indianapolis-Marion County.